void-linux/void-docs/src/installation/live-images/partitions.md

 ## BIOS system notes

 It is recommended that you create an MBR partition table if you are using a BIOS boot system.
 This will limit the number of partitions you create to four.

 It is possible to install a GPT partition table on a BIOS system, but grub will need a special partition to boot properly.
+To do this, create a partition of 1MB at the beginning of your disk, and give it the type `BIOS boot`.
+This partition shall not have a filesystem; grub should install successfully.

 ## UEFI system notes